-How to Buy American ETFs in Europe with PRIIPs ETF Regulation?
+How to Buy US ETFs as a European with PRIIPs Regulation

-Most retail investors that trade on their own already noticed starting 2018.
+Most European retail investors trading on their own already noticed early in 2018.
 As a European, it’s not possible to buy US-based Exchange Traded Funds (ETF) anymore.
+Funds such as SPY, IVV, QQQ, VT, and many others are unavailable.
+The major culprit?
+PRIIPs, which stands for Packaged Retail and Insurance-based Investment Products.
+So what can we do?
+Well, let us have a closer look.

-But what do these fancy words mean?
+First of all, what does PRIIPs mean?
 According to Investopedia:

 The term PRIIPs, created by the European Commission to regulate the underlying market, is defined as any product that is manufactured by the financial services industry, to provide investment opportunities to retail investors, where the amount repayable is subject to fluctuation because of exposure to reference values or the performance of underlying assets not directly purchased by the retail investor.”